dusanlazic/avala/docs/docs/server/configuration.md

   # IP addresses or hostnames of the opponent teams.
   # There is usually just a single machine per team, but some competitions may have more.
-  # Make sure to include all hosts that belong to the opponent teams.
+  # Make sure to include ALL hosts that belong to the opponent teams.
   opp_team_hosts:
     - 10.10.2.1
     - 10.10.2.2